StackVista/stackstate-docs/setup/cli/cli-comparison.md

 We've built a new StackState CLI for a reason.
 Here are the major advantages of switching to `stac`:

+ * Easy installation and configuration for all Operating Systems
  * Native MacOS support
- * Easy installation and configuration for all Operating Systems
  * Backwards as well as forwards compatible with StackState versions
- * Versioned independently from the StackState product
+ * Versioned independently from the StackState product (faster releases)
- * Human readable as well as machine readable output for every command
+ * Machine readable output for every command
  * Many UX improvements (syntax highlighting, auto-completion, progress bars, etc.)
  * SaaS support